inclusive-design/website-cities/content/hackathon/prd/tranquil-refuge.md

 ## Idea

-A place that people that need a physical or sensory reprieve from the environment can go to rest and recharge.
+A place where people who need a physical or sensory reprieve from the environment can go to rest and recharge.
 Potential to give priority access to people with accessibility needs.

 ## Use cases